• Home

 (There will be probably jungle men and boys in the bus seeking to sell jungle trekkings to you...just let them know that you will be picked up by us.)

-Depending on how many people you are, it would be more cheaper to book a private pick up with us or to share a car / take a shared tourist bus ( please contact us before so we can check shared car options ).
+Depending on how many people you are, it would be more cheaper to book a private pick up with us or to share a car / take a shared tourist bus

 2.WHAT TO BRING?